Re$^3$Sim: Generating High-Fidelity Simulation Data via 3D-Photorealistic Real-to-Sim for Robotic Manipulation: Background

 \subsection{3D Reconstruction}

-The goal of 3D reconstruction is to recover the geometry of 3D scenes from various signals, such as images, point clouds, and more.
-To this end, the first common step is taking structure-from-motion approaches (e.g., Colmap) to estimate camera poses and sparse point clouds~\citep{schoenberger2016sfm}.
-Once the camera poses are determined, dense point clouds can be obtained through multi-view stereo (MVS) techniques.
-These include traditional methods~\citep{schoenberger2016mvs}, as well as network-based approaches~\citep{yao2018mvsnet}.
-This process effectively enables the reconstruction of geometry from images.
-Besides, commercial software solutions, such as ARCode and PolyCam, leverage RGB-D SLAM methods to simultaneously estimate camera poses and depth information, facilitating the recovery of 3D models.
-These software solutions often include some post-processing techniques, such as smoothing and inpainting, together with user-friendly GUIs, enhancing the usability and quality of the reconstructed 3D models.
+3D reconstruction recovers scene geometry from inputs like images, point clouds and etc. Camera poses and sparse point clouds can be obtained from structure-from-motion approaches (e.g., Colmap) and be used to reconstruct dense point clouds via either traditional methods~\cite{schoenberger2016mvs} or network-based approaches~\cite{yao2018mvsnet}.
+Besides, commercial software solutions, such as ARCode and PolyCam, leverage RGB-D SLAM methods to estimate camera poses and depth information, and often include some post-processing techniques (e.g., smoothing, inpainting) for enhancing the usability and quality of the reconstructed 3D models.